Ferrets

 Giardia

 Ferrets can develop giardiasis easily if they come into contact with the Giardia protozoa.
 These protozoa grow where feces contaminate the drinking water.
-Some symptoms of this infection include loss of appetite, foul smell, greasy stools, pale and soft stools, and weightless.
-Take your ferret to the vet as soon as you think there is something wrong.
+Some symptoms of this infection include loss of appetite, foul smell, greasy stools, pale and soft stools, and weightlessness.
+Take your ferret to the vet as soon as you think something is wrong.
 The proper diagnosis can save your ferret’s life.

-Ferrets are actually obligate carnivores, which means that to keep your ferret healthy you need to provide it with a diet that is dominated by meat.
+Ferrets are obligate carnivores, which means that to keep your ferret healthy, you need to provide it with a diet dominated by meat.
 Raw meat is the best thing you can feed your ferret.
-Ferrets need foods that are high in protein, and cat kibble can do the trick.
+Ferrets need foods high in protein, and cat kibble can do the trick.
 You can also occasionally feed your ferret eggs.
 The diet you feed your ferret should have at least 15 to 20 percent fat and 32 to 36 percent protein in it.

 • Pigeons